sciZer0/7/v/README.md

 Along with — or in spite of — being highly-efficient and highly-just, the U blockchain provides extremely-generous incentives to the early blockchain contributors, and also highly-generous incentives to each contributor in general.

-At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.
+At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **100 million people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.

 The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.